Cambridgeshire County Cricket Club

 Cambridgeshire County Cricket Club is one of twenty minor county clubs within the domestic cricket structure of England and Wales.
 It represents the historic county of Cambridgeshire including the Isle of Ely.

+The original Cambridgeshire club, established in 1844, is recognised as historically important from 1857 to 1863, and as first-class from 1864 to 1871.
+(Note: Any match listed in the ACS' Important Match Guide (1981) is historically important, and therefore of the highest standard, whether or not a scorecard might exist.
+The same applies to numerous matches discovered by researchers since 1981.

+For further information, see First-class cricket.)

-The original Cambridgeshire club, established in 1844, is classified as a first-class team from 1857 to 1871.
-The present club, founded in 1891, has always had minor status although it has played List A matches occasionally from 1964 until 2004 but is not classified as a List A team per se.
+The present club, founded in 1891, has always had minor status.
+It did play List A matches occasionally from 1964 until 2004, but it is not classified as a List A team per se.
 The club is based at The Avenue Sports Club Ground, March, though they have played a number of matches at Fenner's, Cambridge University's ground, and occasionally play games there still.
-In recent years, matches have also been held at Wisbech and Saffron Walden (in northeastern Essex).
+In recent years, matches have also been held at Wisbech and Saffron Walden (in northwestern Essex).